 - Image quality: Watch a video and open some photos and images to see if the quality is on par with your expectations.

-- Damage: Open images or website pages with various solid colors to see if there are any dead pixels or serious bleed.
-Examine the screen for scratches and other physical damage, too.
+- Damage: Open images or website pages with different solid colors to check if there are any dead pixels or serious bleeding.
+Examine the display for scratches and other physical damage, too.

 6. Performance

-These three tech specs usually determine a computer’s performance and speed:
+These three tech specifications usually determine a computer’s performance and speed:

 - RAM: 8Gb is typically enough for most tasks.
-Check whether you can add more RAM if the model has less than 8Gb of it.
+Check if you can add more RAM when the model has less than 8Gb of it.

 - CPU: A dual CPU is enough for most users.
-But if you’re going to use apps like Photoshop, opt for a quad.
+But if you’re going to use apps like Photoshop, you should at least pick a system with a quad-core.

 - Storage type: SSDs are faster than HDDs.
 You can replace an HDD with an SSD yourself if needed.